-Radiologic Sciences and Imaging (RSI) programs are designed to provide students a quality educational environment that promotes professionalism, effective communication skills, critical thinking skills, and skill within the of Diagnostic imaging sets areas Imaging.
+Radiologic Sciences and Imaging (RSI) programs are designed to provide students a quality educational environment that promotes professionalism, effective communication skills, critical thinking skills, and imaging skill sets within the areas of Diagnostic Imaging.

 RSI encourages students to become active learners through a vigorous environment that promotes a variety of learning experiences for professional growth and lifelong learning.